User Manual – Durst

 Figure 29: The tab Apply to of the dialog Add Production Scheduler with the selected date filter Greater than or equal

-Date filter: Less than or equal to
+Date Filter: Less than or equal to

 Figure 30: The tab Apply to of the dialog Edit Production Scheduler with the selected date filter Less than or equal to